michgur/KLMN-Compiler/README.md

 # KLMN-Compiler
 Pointless AF.

-Check test.klmn for the first piece of pseudo-usefull KLMN code EVER!!
+Check test.klmn for the first piece of pseudo-useful KLMN code EVER!!